 The DC-3 "Dakota"

-Since training certain maneuvers is simply to dangerous on a real DC-3 “Dakota” aircraft it was decided to develop a flight simulator.
+Since training certain manoeuvers are simply too dangerous on a real DC-3 “Dakota” aircraft it was decided to develop a flight simulator.
 This Dakota flight simulator had to be top of the line in system performance and the mimicking of control movement.
 Thanks to Mr. Verburg and his company MPS it all got done.

 An old DC-3 Dakota cockpit was found and the cockpit of the airworthy Dutch Dakota PH-PBA was copied and built into the acquired Dakota cockpit shell.
 This was done in great detail and the only thing lacking are the windshield wipers and drives.
 After putting in a state of the art visual system the DC-3 flight simulator was ready.